Dispositions and Roles of Generically Dependent Entities: Approach A: Realizable Entities as Defined Classes?

 Let's assume a story has the property of being scary if (and only if) all of its carriers are scary.
-In this case, we may introduce a new defined class \gdcScary in the following way, where $\scary$ is a kind of disposition.\footnote{For the sake of readability, I omit universal quantifiers if they are not necessary.
-Further, I omit quantifiers over times, since the temporal dimension is not important for this analysis. } \begin{definition} \ $ \gdcScary(x) \leftrightarrow_{def} ( \gdcAbb(x) \wedge \forall y ( \mani(y,x) \rightarrow \exists z (\scary(z) \wedge \inheres(z,y) )))) $ \end{definition} In this case, \gdcScary is an example of a defined class, which we may call `GDC-disposition'.
+In this case, we may introduce a new defined class \gdcScary in the following way, where $\scary$ is a kind of disposition. \begin{definition} \ $ \gdcScary(x) \leftrightarrow ( \gdcAbb(x) \wedge \forall y ( \mani(y,x) \rightarrow \exists z (\scary(z) \wedge \inheres(z,y) )))) $ \end{definition} In this case, \gdcScary is an example of a defined class, which we may call `GDC-disposition'.
 However, this approach does not assume the existence of any particulars of type GDC-disposition.
 Rather, the defined class is instantiated by the generically dependent continuants.
 From a logical point of view, this is called a definitional extension of the original theory.
 All models that satisfy the original ontology may be trivially extended to satisfy the ontology that includes the additional definition.
 Thus, it does not change the formal semantics of the ontology.
 Any occurrence of \gdcScary in an ontology may be eliminated from the ontology at any time by replacing the predicate by its definition.
-Hence, adding \gdcScary to the ontology does not change the ontological commitments of the ontology. \gdcScary is just fa\c{}on de parler, which only seems to involve dispositions of generally dependent continuants, but is just a convenient way of talking about the dispositions of its carriers.
+Hence, adding \gdcScary to the ontology does not change the ontological commitments of the ontology. \gdcScary is just fa\c{}on de parler, which only seems to involve dispositions of \gdcs, but is just a convenient way of talking about the dispositions of its carriers.

 The same approach expressed in Definition~\ref{def:scary} may also be applied not just to other dispositions, but to any kind of dependent continuant (i.e., roles and qualities) by following the pattern in Definition~\ref{def:pattern}, $\dc$ is a type of dependent continuants (e.g., the disposition of being scary or the role of being a sacred text) and $\gdcDc$ is the corresponding defined class for \gdcs.